 Identification is important due to the problems that it can cause to you as a homeowner, especially if you are considering selling.
 Identification can be difficult because throughout the growing season and it’s growth cycle the pesky plant goes through different stages, meaning the characteristics of Japanese Knotweed you need to be looking out for changes.
 Be aware that there are other plants that look similar, like Russian Vine and Giant Knotweed.
 However, there are some tell tale signs that should signify whether you have an infestation or not.

 - Shoots grow in a zig-zag pattern

-- Heart shaped with a flat bottom leaves or like a shield
+- Shovel or a heart with a flat bottom shaped leaves

-- Japanese Knot weed grows to around 3m (nearly 10ft!) in height
+- It grows to around 3m (nearly 10ft!) in height

 - Japanese Knotweed roots (rhizomes) are brown on the outer and yellow / orange on the inside

 - Visible nodes between the stems, similar to bamboo.

 - Rhizome crown that has densely clumped together stems.

 - Japanese Knotweed Shoots look similar to asparagus.